ucopacme/start-here/docs/org.rst

 =====
 users-spec.yml file - User definition file.
 Structure of file is as follows.

-The purpose of this file is to CREATE an IAM user in AWS for team members.
+The purpose of this file is to CREATE an IAM user in AWS for **real users**.
 These IAM users that are created will then be placed into a group (next step).
-- The real person you are creatingthis account for, place their information into the file.
+- The real person you are creating this account for -  place their information into the file.
 Required fields are (Name, Email, Team)
-- NOTE: Remember you should of already made note of the team to put this user in from the previous step.
+- NOTE: Remember you should of already made note of the **Team** to put this user in from the previous step.

 - IMPORTANT NOTE: Indention in field as seen below is very picky.
 Misallign rows will result in errors.
-- Lets add the new team member Scooby Doo to AWS.
+- Lets add the **real user** Scooby Doo to AWS.
 His username is: sdoo
 ::

   users: